 If you are planning to live in private accommodation, please notify the Graduate Administrator so we can note that you will not need a Graduate room from us.

 The Graduate Administrator will contact you soon after your admission has been confirmed with your formal accommodation offer.
 If you do not receive your accommodation offer within a week of your admission being confirmed, please contact the Graduate Administrator.
 A room will be allocated to you once we have received payment of £100 room deposit and confirmation of your arrival date.

-A sample Tenancy Agreement and copy of the College's Occupancy Conditions will be sent to you via email in early September.
-A hard copy will be available from the Porter's Lodge on arrival and should be signed and returned within a week of your arrival. returned to the College upon arrival.
+A Tenancy Agreement and copy of the College's Occupancy Conditions will be sent to you via email in early September.
+You need to print one copy, sign and return to the Porter's Lodge on arrival.

 No pets are allowed in College accommodation.